 The sudden demise of Fr.
 Anthony changed the course of Dick’s mission and he returned to the USA where he studied and worked hard to get his PhD in Clinical Psychology.
 NLP became his mission and he gave seminars and taught all around the United States, Ireland and India.

 "Love is 100% participation in life.
 Know that the one you love will be taken away from you; know that if you love, your heart will be broken.
 Also, know that everything you hold dear is changing,

 is impermanent and will die." - Fr.
 Richard 'Dick' McHugh S.J.
 PhD.

 The study of NLP gave him an in-depth analysis to an approach on Mental Health.
 It helped him get a better understanding of his background, own psychology, physical environment and most importantly religion.

 “Anil, NLP gave me clarity, it came as calm, mentally equipping me to deal with things in a healthy manner.
 Prayer to me was illusive up until the time NLP came in and the Ignition retreat that we Jesuits attend formed the foundation of prayer.
 I draw my sense of inspiration from Buddhism, Judaism and Sufi tradition, integrating these beliefs and learning made me feel at ease.
 It helped me align to my own personal beliefs and this I share with everybody”, Dick shared.

-And Dick was right, he could connect the dots and would often say, “Nothing is completed without the other, there is always a link that connects the dots”.
-Through this understanding he was able to integrate the knowledge and experience that he carried within himself.
 It was around this time that Dick had the idea of what NLP was, but from the knowledge point of view.
 He wanted to dive deeper into the subject and decide to practice and impart the knowledge to all around.
-Everything I do today in the NLP classroom is imbibed from Dick.

 Fr.
 Dick and Gestalt